robbi5/add-to-sonos-queue/README.md

 Permissions
 -----------
 * `https://api.soundcloud.com/*` - connection to the soundcloud api to get track information
+* `https://api-v2.hearthis.at/*` - connection to the hearthis.at api to get track information
 * `http://*/MediaRenderer/AVTransport/Control` - needed for sending the track to your sonos
 * `http://*/xml/device_description.xml` - needed to test if the entered player ip is a sonos device
 * `declarativeContent` - triggers the visibility of the button only on soundcloud.com